jaltmayerpizzorno/d2k/README.md

 ## Quick Start

-The YOLOv3 weights file is too big for GitHub, so after cloning this repository you'll need to get it from the Darknet site:
+The YOLOv3 weights file is too big for checking into GitHub directly, but if you have [Git LFS](https://git-lfs.github.com/) set up, cloning the repository should get you a copy.
+Otherwise, after cloning you'll need to get it from the Darknet site:
 ```bash
 pushd darknet
 wget https://pjreddie.com/media/files/yolov3.weights